10 Correlation and regression

 computed using a Wald t-distribution approximation.

-1. Can you explain the result of the following multivariate regression model
+1. Can you explain the result of the following multivariable regression model

 mdl <- lm(PV1MATH ~ ST016Q01NA + ST004D01T, data = PISA_2022)